Material-UI Table With Infinite Scroll

 At the time of writing this post, the version of @material-ui/core is 4.11.4.

 Currently, the Table component doesn't come with an infinite scroll out of the box.
-The XGrid component has infinite scroll, but in some cases, you might need to stick to the Table component, or you just want to use the Table component.
+The XGrid component supports infinite scroll, but in some cases, you may need or prefer to use the Table component instead.

-For those cases, here is a solution that could help you with the infinite scroll implementation.
+For those cases, here's a solution to help implement infinite scroll.

 Let's start by creating a table with some dummy data.